24 Healthy Foods That Burn Belly Fat: According To Dietitian 2023

 Lack Of Sleep

-Sleeping too little or receiving a poor-quality sleep not only increases levels of cortisol in the body but also decreases leptin and ghrelin[9].
+Sleeping too little or receiving poor-quality sleep not only increases levels of cortisol in the body but also decreases leptin and ghrelin.[10]
 These two hormones suppress a person’s appetite, so if they are at lower levels, a person does not feel as full and is more likely to eat.

 Sugary Foods And Beverages